microsoft/fabricrealtimelab/modules/module05a.md

 ![Create Pipeline](../images/module05/createpipeline.png)

-Create a lookup activity on the pipeline named *Get WaterMark*.
+Create a *Lookup* activity on the pipeline named *Get WaterMark*.
 On the settings tab, select the data warehouse as the data store type, and specify the *StocksDW* data warehouse.
-Specify a query using the SQL statement below, and ensure *First row only* is *unchecked*.
+Specify a *Query* using the SQL statement below, and ensure *First row only* is *unchecked*.

 ```sql
 SELECT * FROM [ETL].[IngestSourceInfo] WHERE IsActiveFlag = 'Y'